 JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / SCIENCE PHOTO LIBRARY

-A section of the accelerator mass spectrometer (AMS) in the Oxford Radiocarbon Accelerator Unit, for dating samples of organic material.
-In this section a stream of positively charged carbon ions flowing inside the main tube is kept in position by electrostatic lenses before the isotopes are separated, with carbon-14 ions counted by a detector.
+The final section of the accelerator mass spectrometer (AMS) in the Oxford Radiocarbon Accelerator Unit, for dating samples of organic material.
+In this section the beam of positively charged carbon ions which still contains carbon-12 and carbon-13 isotopes is separated by magnets and a Wien velocity filter so that only the carbon-14 ions reach the detector to be counted.
 This count is the basis for calculating the age of the original sample by comparison with the more stable carbon-12 and carbon 13 atoms.
-Photographed at the Oxford Radiocarbon Accelerator Unit, University of Oxford, UK.

 Model release available.
 Property release not required.